Academic Difficulty and Appeals

-- Please use the following form to acquire any signatures you will need Academic Appeals Signature Form (pdf, opens in a new window).
+- Please use the following form to acquire any signatures you will need the Academic Appeals Signature Form (pdf, opens in a new window).

 - The Appeal must be received by Monday at 10:00 am of any given week to be heard that same week.
-The Appeals Committee meets weekly except the weeks of July 4, Thanksgiving, and Winter Break.
+The Appeals Committee meets weekly except for the weeks of July 4, Thanksgiving, and Winter Break.

 - Appeals decisions are guided by the Faculty Guidelines for Academic Appeals.